SetareBehzadi/SetareBehzadi/README.md

 I am a backend web developer with over 10 years of experience, specializing in Python, PHP, and mastering frameworks like Laravel and Django.
 I have extensive expertise in working with databases such as PostgreSQL, MySQL, and MongoDB, and in developing RESTful APIs.

 - 🔭 I'm currently focused on teaching Python and Django to technology enthusiasts.
-- 👯 I’m looking to collaborate on blockchain and web3 projects.
-- 🌱 I’m currently diving deeper into web3 development.
 - 📫 Reach me at **[setare.behzadi@gmail.com](mailto:setare.behzadi@gmail.com)**

 ## 🌐 Connect with Me